Methods

 Object methods

-My object methods make it easier for you to work with object schemas.
-They are strongly oriented towards the functionality of TypeScript.
+Object methods make it easier for you to work with object schemas.
+They are strongly oriented towards TypeScript's utility types.

 TypeScript similarities